 And the medical miracle of a successful penis transplant described in this April 2015 Washington Post article: A penis from a dead man was successfully attached to a young South African who lost his own penis in a botched circumcision.

 We’re told that severe complications from circumcision are “rare.”
-Yet the reported rates of acute complications from circumcision are 1 in 500, which does not seem that rare.
+Yet the reported rates of acute complications from circumcision are 1 in 500, which does not seem that rare at all.

 Then there are the COMMON complications from infant circumcision that your doctor may not have mentioned.

 Penile adhesions are a common complication from circumcision

 The skin left over from the circumcision adheres to the head of the penis, which can cause pain and bleeding when a baby has an erection.